-This result improves the result of Dolgopyat \cite{Dolgopyat98} since regularity is only required for the stable foliation whereas in the cited work regularity was required of both foliations.
-This improvement is a significant advantage in finding open sets of exponentially mixing flows as illustrated by the following theorem. \begin{thmmain} Suppose that $\fl{t} : \cM \to \cM$ is a $\cC^{2\plus}$ volume-preserving Anosov flow and that \(\dim \bE_s=1\) and $\dim \bE_u\geq2$.
-There exists a $\cC^1$-neighbourhood of this flow, such that, for all $\cC^{2\plus}$ Anosov flows in the neighbourhood, either the stable and unstable foliations are jointly integrable, or $\fl{t}$ mixes exponentially with respect to the unique SRB measure. \end{thmmain}
+This result improves the result of Dolgopyat \cite{Dolgopyat98} since regularity is only required for the stable bundle whereas in the cited work regularity was required of both bundles.
+Although this change is small when measured in terms of the number of characters altered in the statement, we are required to completely redo the proof in a somewhat different fashion (even though the essential ideas behind the argument are the same).
+More to the point, the improvement over Dolgopyat's previous result is substantial in terms of the advantage it gives in finding open sets of exponentially mixing flows.
+This is illustrated by the following theorem. \begin{thmmain} Suppose that $\fl{t} : \cM \to \cM$ is a $\cC^{2\plus}$ volume-preserving Anosov flow and that \(\dim \bE_s=1\) and $\dim \bE_u\geq2$.
+There exists a $\cC^1$-neighbourhood of this flow, such that, for all $\cC^{2\plus}$ Anosov flows in the neighbourhood, if the stable and unstable bundles are not jointly integrable, then the flow mixes exponentially with respect to the unique SRB measure. \end{thmmain}